jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 # THE LESSON

 Society needs a ruling philosophy, laws, and rules.
 Darth Blockbuster fights to control the rulebook to keep the tools he controls, and therefore himself, in power.
-Darth Blockbuster doesn't necesarily shut down innovation, he shuts down majic, or the process by way extras upgrade their cyborgology.
-Techvolution is the philosophy to liberate majic in our society.
+Darth Blockbuster doesn't necesarily shut down innovation, he shuts down majic, or the process by way extras upgrade the tools they use.

-So what does all this theory look like on the frontline.
+Life doesn't come with labels.
+So what does all this theory look like.
 We know what the rules are.
-Darth Blockbuster writes corporate manuals, univeristy guidelines, social justice blogs every chance he gets.
+Darth Blockbuster writes corporate manuals, univeristy guidelines, social justice tolerable pronouns blogs every chance he gets.
 Yet, what does majic look like?
-And how can we encourage people to follow it, more than Darth Blockbuster's rules?

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.